 Though plastic bags are indispensable (at least not until we get a better, cheaper biodegradable replacement), they still pose a severe threat to our health, marine environment, and animal life.

 We may continue to have the shocking number of plastic bags produced yearly unless we cut back on their use.
 Like the rest of the world, China, the world's biggest waste producer, is taking significant steps to ban the use of plastic bags by 2022 after banning free plastic bags in 2010.

 #23- The River Yangtze, the top polluting river located in China, received approximately 330,000 tonnes of plastic and plastic bags in 20157

 #24- Indonesia ranks as one of the world's biggest plastic polluters, with its government spending 1 billion dollars yearly to clear its watersref

-When we heap and abandon tons of plastic waste, they not only occupy usable land space, they also affect our standard of living and marine life in the ocean.
-For instance, Indonesia is crawling through a plastic waste crisis that's threatening its over 350 million residents and water resources.
+When we heap and abandon tons of plastic waste, they not only occupy usable land space they also affect our standard of living and marine life in the ocean.
+For instance, Indonesia is crawling through a plastic waste crisis threatening its over 350 million residents and water resources.